Financing your degree from Seton Hall University

 Many students take out loans to fund their educational programs.
 There are a number of federal, state and private loan programs available for your use.
 Below is information on many of the most widely-used loans, including application procedures and eligibility requirements.

-To be considered for any federal, state or institutional financial aid programs, students must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA application can be completed online at www.fafsa.gov.
+To be considered for any federal, state, or institutional financial aid programs, students must complete the Free Application for Federal Student Aid (FAFSA).
+The FAFSA application can be completed online at https://fafsa.ed.gov.
 When applying, please be sure to list Seton Hall University as your college of interest.
 The Seton Hall University school code for FAFSA is 002632.

 How To Apply

-To file the FAFSA electronically, go to www.fafsa.gov and complete the FAFSA form as directed.
+To file the FAFSA electronically, go to https://fafsa.ed.gov and complete the FAFSA form as directed.
 There are 2 ways to sign your on-line application.
-The first way is through use of your Federal PIN.
-You can apply for this PIN on-line at www.pin.ed.gov.
-If you elect not to apply for a PIN, you will need to print out the signature page and mail it to the federal processor.
-Your application information can not be processed until either the PIN is entered or signature page is received by the federal processor.
+The first way is to create a Federal Student Aid (FSA) ID.
+If you elect not to apply for a FSA ID, you will need to print out the signature page and mail it to the federal processor.
+Your application information cannot be processed until either your FSA ID is entered or signature page is received by the federal processor.
 Students must file the FAFSA for each academic year that they are enrolled in the program.

 After You Apply

 Once the FAFSA is submitted, you will receive a Student Aid Report (SAR), which is a summary of the information you provided on the FAFSA.
 Please review this document for accuracy.
 If the information is accurate, you can keep the SAR for your records.
-If any of the information is incorrect, make the necessary corrections and return the corrected SAR to the federal processor.
+If any of the information is incorrect, please log onto the FAFSA site make the necessary corrections.

-By completing the FAFSA, graduate students may qualify for a Federal Stafford Loan of up to $20,500 or the actual "cost of attendance" per academic year (the lower of the two figures).
-This “cost of attendance” figure takes into account direct costs such as tuition and fees, while also allowing students to receive aid for non direct costs such as room & board, books, travel and miscellaneous expenses.
+By completing the FAFSA, graduate students may qualify for a Federal Direct Loan of up to $20,500 or the actual "cost of attendance" per academic year (the lower of the two figures).
+This “cost of attendance” figure takes into account direct costs such as tuition and fees, while also allowing students to receive aid for non-direct costs such as room & board, books, travel, and miscellaneous expenses.
 This amount forms the basis for the loan award.

-An Entrance Counseling Interview is required for any student wishing to receive a Federal Stafford Loan.
-Please visit www.studentloans.gov to complete the Federal Stafford Loan Entrance Counseling Interview.
+An Entrance Counseling Interview is required for any student wishing to receive a Federal Direct Loan.
+Please visit www.studentloans.gov to complete the Federal Direct Loan Entrance Counseling Interview.

-In order for Federal Stafford Loan funds to be disbursed to your SHU account, you will also need to complete a Master Promissory Note (MPN).
-Once you have accepted your loan award, you will receive a notification with instructions on how to complete the Federal Stafford Loan MPN (which will also be completed through the www.studentloans.gov site).
+In order for Federal Direct Loan funds to be disbursed to your SHU account, you will also need to complete a Master Promissory Note (MPN).
+Once you have accepted your loan award, you will receive a notification with instructions on how to complete the Federal Direct Loan MPN (which will also be completed through the www.studentloans.gov site).

-The standard repayment term on the Federal Stafford Loan is 10 years.
+The standard repayment term on the Federal Direct Loan is 10 years.
 However, students can select the extended or graduated repayment option which allows for a longer repayment period and lower monthly payments.
-Repayment of the loan will begin 6 months from the student’s last day of attendance.
-The last day of attendance could result from graduation, dropping out of the program, or enrollment on a less than half-time basis (less than 5 credits for graduate students).
+Repayment of the loan will begin 6 months from the student’s last day of attendance of at least a half-time basis.
+Once again, additional information pertaining to loan repayment may be found at www.studentloans.gov.

 Alternative Loan Options

-If you do not meet the eligibility requirements for the Federal Stafford loan, or if the amount awarded through the Federal Stafford Loan is insufficient to cover your costs, you may wish to consider one of the private credit-based loans offered through the Seton Hall University Financial Aid Office.
+If you do not meet the eligibility requirements for the Federal Stafford loan, or if the amount awarded through the Federal Direct Loan is insufficient to cover your costs, you may wish to consider one of the private credit-based loans processed through the Seton Hall University Financial Aid Office.
 A listing of the most commonly used private loans can be found on-line at www.elmselect.com.

 Each academic year, Seton Hall offers a limited number of Graduate Assistantships.
 Assistantships pay full tuition for a certain number of credits per semester and provide a monthly stipend.
 In exchange, Graduate Assistants must work 20 hours per week and maintain a grade point average of 3.0 or better.
 Ordinarily, assistantships are automatically renewed for a second year provided both the student and supervisor are satisfied with the arrangements.
 Please click here for more information about Graduate Assistantships.